 Google crawls the web and automatically adds new sites to its index.
 If you can’t find your journal on Google, you can submit your URL manually.

 Google Scholar identifies scholarly papers based largely on their format.
+PKP’s Google Scholar guide provides guidance around the indexing of Open Journal Systems (OJS) in Google Scholar.
 Google Scholar’s inclusion guidelines specify that articles should meet the following criteria:

 If your journal is being hosted by your library or institution, it likely has a URL that includes your institution’s name and may be quite long.
 You may want to register a different domain name for your journal to keep the URL straightforward and easy to remember.
 You may want to get your country-level domain (e.g., .ca), nonprofit (e.g., .org), or more general (e.g., .net).
 There are several websites that allow you to register a unique domain name for a relatively affordable annual fee; you can then redirect your OJS site to the new URL.